Change Users & Groups User preferences on Mac

-Click the button to change the login password and password hint.
-To use the Password Assistant, click the key next to the Password field.
+Change a user’s login password and password hint.
+While changing the password, you can use the Password Assistant to help you select a secure password.
+Click the key next to the New Password field.
 See Tips for creating secure passwords.

-Click Open to view and edit your Contacts card.
-Only available for the user who is currently logged in.
+View and edit a user’s Contacts information.
+This is only available for the user who is currently logged in.

 Allow user to reset password using Apple ID